omalovichko/CodilityLessons/README.md

 * MinAbsSumOfTwo: Find the minimal absolute value of a sum of two elements.

 __Lesson 17 - Dynamic programming__
-* NumberSolitaire: In a given array, find the subset of maximal sum in which the distance between consecutive elements is at most 6.
 * MinAbsSum: Given array of integers, find the lowest absolute sum of elements.

 __Lesson 90 - Tasks from Indeed Prime 2015 challenge__